-The United Provinces Temporary Regulation of Execution Act (1934) was enacted with a view to stay the execution of proceedings against judgment debtors who were agriculturist.
-The small agriculturist, for whose benefit the Act was intended, could stop the execution of decrees against them and apply for a revision of the decreed amount according to the provisions of the Act.
+The United Provinces Temporary Regulation of Executions Act (1934) was enacted with a view to stay the execution of proceedings against judgment debtors who were agriculturists.
+The small agriculturists, for whose benefit the Act was intended, could stop the execution of decrees against them and apply for a revision of the decreed amount according to the provisions of the Act.
 The Act provided for the scaling down of the debts due from the small cultivators to 40 to 50 per cent of the amount due.
 It also laid down that the debt could be paid off in five annual instalments.
-In 1937, the Congress Ministry, which had in view the framing of a comprehensive scheme for the scaling down of the debts of tenants and small landholders, passed the Temporary Postponement of the Execution of Decrees Act to prevent the rush of creditors to courts of law while the debt relief legislation was being framed.
-It provided for the postponement, for a period of six months of proceedings against agriculturists who paid as, land revenue less than Rs.
+In 1937, the Congress Ministry, which had in view the framing of a comprehensive scheme for the scaling down of the debts of tenants and small landholders, passed the Temporary Postponement of the Execution of Decrees Act to prevent the rush of creditors to courts of law while the debt relief legislation was being framed. provided for the postponement, for a period of six months of proceedings against agriculturists who paid as land revenue less than Rs.
 1,000 and who were not assessed to income-tax.
 Those whose land revenue payments exceeded Rs.
 250 could get execution proceedings stayed only by depositing one-fifth of the amounts for which the decrees were executed.
-By another provision of the Act, agricultural debtors who were sent to prison for non-payment of debts were released, Similarly, the Temporary Relief of Small Holders Act was passed in Bombay in 1938 to prevent creditors and landlords from forestalling laws which the Government were contemplating for the protection of agriculturist debtors and tenants.
-The Act applied only to the small holders (viz., individuals who held less than six acres of irrigated land or eighteen acres of non-irrigated land) and was to be in force for one year.6 All proceedings for the sale of the land were to be stayed, provided the debtor merely paid the interest on the sum for which the land was to be sold.
+By another provision of the Act, agricultural debtors who were sent to prison for non-payment of debts were released.
+Similarly, the Temporary Relief of Small Holders Act was passed in Bombay in 1938 to prevent creditors and landlords from forestalling laws which the Government were contemplating for the protection of agriculturist debtors and tenants.
+The Act applied only to the small holders (viz., individuals who held less than six acres of irrigated land or eighteen acres of non-irrigated land) and was to be in force for one year.
+All proceedings for the sale of the land were to be stayed, provided the debtor merely paid the interest on the sum for which the land was to be sold.

 The Madras Government brought forward a moratorium bill in October, 1937, but it had to be withdrawn owing to wide-spread criticism.
 But in the Agriculturists' Relief Act passed soon after, provisions were included to revise the decrees awarded by the courts in the cases of agriculturist debtors, during the period between the publication of the moratorium bill and the passing of the Agriculturists' Relief Act.
-Thus all the execution proceedings taken

-6 This Act is still in force, and in March 1945, its life was extended for another two years. by courts between 1st October, 1937, and 22nd March, 1938, were declared invalid.
-The agriculturist debtors could have the decreed amount revised according to the provision of the Agriculturists' Relief Act.
+Thus all the execution proceedings taken by courts between 1st October, 1937, and 22nd March, 1938, were declared invalid.
+The agriculturist debtors could have the decreed amount revised according to the provisions of the Agriculturists' Relief Act.
 All sales of land in execution of decrees during this period were to be set aside.